-It is normal to have swelling around your hip and thigh and down to your foot and ankle.
+It is normal to have swelling around your knee, up to your groin and down to your foot and ankle.
 You may also experience bruising of the upper and lower leg down to the foot and ankle.
 Swelling will gradually increase, usually peaking between days 4 and 7, and then gradually decrease.
 However, swelling may persist for 3 months or longer after surgery.

-To decrease pain and swelling, elevate the leg and apply ice, using a towel or other fabric underneath as a barrier.
-Do this for 30 minutes 3-6 times daily.
+To help decrease pain and swelling, elevate the knee higher than the heart with the leg straight and apply the ice, using a towel or other fabric underneath as a barrier.
+Do this for 30 minutes 3 to 6 times daily.
 You may use an ice pack or purchase a reusable gel pack at your local pharmacy.